jafingerhut/haironfire/README.md

 # Introduction

-TBD
+The name is a reference to the Leiningen software's motto: "for automating Clojure projects without setting your hair on fire".
+If you have not read the short story ["Leiningen Versus the Ants"](http://www.classicshorts.com/stories/lvta.html), from which the Leiningen software gets its name, I highly recommend it.

 The code in this project was written in an attempt to answer the following question: What fraction of Clojure projects that use Leiningen, have a `project.clj` file that is in EDN format, with no executable code?

-Background: Many Leiningen `project.clj` files contain a single list starting with `defproject`, and contain only Clojure data, with no executable code.
+Background: Many Leiningen `project.clj` files contain a single Clojure list starting with `defproject`, and contain only Clojure data, with no executable code.
 Such a file can be read using Clojure's `clojure.edn/read` function without error, and without any loss of the information intended by the author of that `project.clj` file.
 Such files also create no security concerns of executing untrusted code, in order for a consumer to extract that data.

 However, `project.clj` file contents are `eval`d by Leiningen, which enables developers to write executable code in them.
 In such files,